hannahmseidl/hannahmseidl/content/authors/admin/_index.md

 ---
 # Display name
-title: Hannah M. Seidl
+title: Hannah Seidl

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Ph.D student in Economics at
+role: Ph.D. student in Economics

 # Organizations/Affiliations to show in About widget
 organizations: